livramatheus/express-like-php-router/README.md

 <h2 id="back-end">Back-end</h2>

 <p>The router is based on two main classes: Router and Response.
-Router receives and manages routes, Response is used to sent data back to the client.</p>
+Router receives and manages routes, Response is used to send data back to the client.</p>

 <p>The following example declares a route for "/".
 Showing various ways of setting up a parameter.</p>